kiwibrowser/src.next/README.md

 The generated APK will appear on the releases page of your project.

-It will be a draft release, so only you can see it, but you can change it by editing the release.
+It will be a draft release, so only you can see it, but you can change that by editing the release.

 ## Workflow